How to Appear Intelligent on the Internet

 Here are a few suggestions

 Phrase your posts with caution.
 Make your opinions known but don’t force them on others.
 Expel anger and frustration before typing.
-Always try to be clear and respectful.
+Always be clear and respectful.
 Remember that sarcasm doesn’t always come across the right way and some people may take genuine offense to a comment that was never meant to cause harm.

 There are exceptions to the below rules.
 You may want to have someone you trust look at what you are responding to and your response prior to posting the response.
 I always have my husband check before I post if I am angry and/or passionate about something.